MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/available-insights.md

   - D365SE
 ---

-# Available insights in Market Insights
+# Available insights in Dynamics 365 Market Insights Preview

 The following insight types are currently available in the Market Insights app.
 Please refer to the dedicated pages for more details.

 - [Awareness insights](awareness-insights.md)
 - [News insights](news-events-insights.md)